-The Company has had net losses since inception and has an accumulated deficit of approximately \$9,018,000 at December 31, 2022.
-In addition, as of December 31, 2022 and December 31 2021, the Company had liabilities of approximately \$1,069,000 and \$470,000, respectively, the majority of which is with related parties.
-The Company has minimal cash at December 31, 2022 and remains dependent on Sanovas for much of its operations.
+The Company has had net losses since inception and has an accumulated deficit of approximately \$11,100,000 at December 31, 2023.
+In addition, as of December 31, 2023 and December 31 2022, the Company had liabilities of approximately \$1,406,000 and \$1,069,000, respectively, approximately 33% and 50%, respectively, of which is with related parties.
+The Company has no cash at December 31, 2023 and remains dependent on related parties for much of its financing.
 The Company expects that operating losses and negative cash flows from operations will occur for at least the next several years, and the Company will need to access additional funds to achieve its strategic goals with respect to the sublicensed technology.
-The Company commenced private offerings of shares of its common stock raising net proceeds of approximately \$1,083,000 in the year ended December 31, 2021, and \$60,500 in the year ended December 31, 2022 - See Note D. In February 2021, the Company entered into an agreement with an investment banker to raise funds for the Company which led to the private offering of shares mentioned above.
-The Company is in discussions with investment bankers and individual investors with respect to raising additional capital for the Company and potentially up-listing to the NASDAQ exchange.
+The Company completed a private offering of shares of its common stock raising net proceeds of \$60,500 in the year ended December 31, 2022 - See Note D.

-Sanovas has paid a significant portion of the Company's operating expenses through December 2022, and was owed approximately \$428,000 as of December 31, 2022 by the Company.
-The Company also issued shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$390,358 in June 2021 and \$353,432 in May 2022 and \$586,370 in November 2022 (see Note C).
+Sanovas has paid a significant portion of the Company's operating expenses through December 2023, and was owed approximately \$3,000 as of December 31, 2023 by the Company.
+The Company issued 363,362 and 939,802 shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$1,090,087 and \$939,802 during the years ended December 31, 2023 and 2022, respectively. (see Note C).

-As of the date of this report, the Company does not have adequate resources to fund its operations through April 2024 without considering any potential future milestone payments that it may receive under any new collaborations that it may enter into in the future or any future capital raising transactions.
+As of the date of this report, the Company does not have adequate resources to fund its operations through the next twelve months without advances from affiliates, considering any potential future milestone payments that it may receive under any new collaborations that it may enter into in the future or any future capital raising transactions.
 The Company will need to raise additional funding to complete the development of its products and commence the market launch, assuming regulatory approval is obtained.
 The Company does not know whether additional financing will be available when needed, whether it will be available on favorable terms, or if it will be available at all.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.